AIA Chicago Foundation

 Past awards have been granted to students who studied a diverse group of subjects, such as the transformation of brownfield sites in Germany; the relationship between design and crime in Medellin, Colombia; and modernist religious architecture in Italy.
 Read more about previous winners here.

-2017 Roche Scholar, Ruta Misiunas (UIC) and AIA Chicago Foundation board president, Grant Uhlir, AIA.
+2018 Roche Scholar, Melis Isil Simsek (SAIC) and AIA Chicago Foundation board president, Gina Paradowicz, AIA.

 The AIA Chicago Foundation organizes and oversees design competitions intended to engage the design community and general public.